PatrickMagAnime/VideoSplitter/README.md

 ### **Stuff To Do Later (aka Wishlist of Dreams)**
 - Add support for multiple videos.
 - GUI interface for those who fear the terminal.
 - Auto-detect codec, FPS, and other nerd stuff.
+- Auto uppload to Social Medias (Could be illegal lol)

 ---